 Sysadmins want control

-The DevOps Stack provisions our k8s cluster with a set of administration and monitoring tools out-of-the-box.
-Here below some of the services' dashboards.
+The DevOps Stack provisions our Kubernetes clusters with a set of administration and monitoring tools out-of-the-box.
+Below you will find some of the services' dashboards.

 Identity Management Dashboard (Keycloak)

 Whether you use AKS, EKS, or your local workstation using KinD, the DevOps Stack provisions the cluster with an Identity and Access Manager.